Working Group Project

 Investigating Ancient DNA of Antique Population

-Workshop and Empirical Study
+Workshop & Empirical Study

 The archaeological site of Thugga (nowadays called Dougga) is located in North-Western Tunisia.
 The city of Dougga preserves four millennia of history.
 It is a distinguished cultural heritage site that presents itself as an open-air museum featuring perfectly preserved ruins and inscriptions.
-In an interdisciplinary workshop, researchers and stakeholders discuss approaches to elucidate the history of the antique city of Dougga.
-Their applied methods inculde architectural, archaeozoological, anthropological, ceramic, epigraphic, and numismatic analyses as well as the study of funeral practices.

 - Disciplines Involved

-- Archaeology, History, Arabic Studies, Human Genetics
+- Archeology, History, Arabic Studies, Human Genetics, Anthropology

 - Cooperation Partners